- Introduction to Vestigiality

 Now the extinction logic will also be applied to our vestigial organs, meaning the redundant organs will start to disappear soon.
 You can expect some organs that’d be not in the human’s body in the future as they keep evolving.
 This process is called involution, where certain body parts shrink.

-Vestigial Organs in Human Body
+Vestigial Features of the Human Body

 Phew, that explains a lot about the previous evolution theory and how it proceeded.
 Now let’s finish what we started.